 - for Signature Ob/Gyn: 410-884-8131

-- Hopkins ElderPlus Program for All-Inclusive Care for the Elderly (PACE)
+Hopkins ElderPlus/Program of All-Inclusive Care for the Elderly (PACE)

-Our Notice of Privacy Practices identifies that some of our Johns Hopkins health care provider organizations participate in the Chesapeake Regional Information System for our Patients, Inc. (CRISP), an internet-based, state-wide, state-approved health information exchange.
-We may share information that we obtain or create about you with other health care providers or other health care entities for treatment, payment and health care operations purposes, as permitted by law, through CRISP.
-For example, information about your past medical care and current medical conditions and medications can be available to us or to your non-Johns Hopkins primary care physician or hospital, if they participate in CRISP as well.
-Exchange of health information can provide faster access, better coordination of care and assist providers and public health officials in making more informed treatment decisions.
-You may opt-out of CRISP and prevent providers from being able to search for your information through the exchange.
-Even if you opt-out, a certain amount of your information may be retained by the exchange, and your ordering or referring physicians, if participating in CRISP, may access diagnostic information about you, such as reports of imaging and lab results.
-Also, your physicians, if participating in CRISP, still may use CRISP's secure messaging services to discuss your care.
+Our Notice of Privacy Practices identifies that our Johns Hopkins health care provider organizations may share information we obtain or create about you through our participation with Health Information Exchanges (HIEs) as permitted by law.
+For example, information about your past medical care and current medical conditions and medications can be available to us or to your non-Johns Hopkins primary care physician or hospital, if they participate in the HIE as well.
+Exchange of health information can provide faster access, better coordination of care and assist providers and public health officials in making more informed decisions.